UBA2: Expression and regulation

 Studies of yeast budding and fission have revealed that SUMOylation may be important in cell cycle regulation.

 During a cell cycle, the UBA2 concentration doesn't undergo substantial change while SAE1 level shows dramatic fluctuation, suggesting regulation of SAE1 expression rather than UBA2 might be a way for cell to regulate SUMOylation.
 However, at time points when SAE1 levels are low, little evidence of UBA2-containing protein complexes are found other than SAE1-UBA2 heterodimer.
 One possible explanation would be that these complexes exist only for a short period of time, thus not obvious in cell extracts.
 UBA2 expression is found in most organs including the brain, lung and heart, indicating probable existence of SUMOylation pathway in these organs.
 An elevated level of UBA2 (as well as all other enzyme components of the pathway) is found in testis, suggesting possible role for UBA2 in meiosis or spermatogenesis.
 Inside the nucleus, UBA2 is distributed throughout nuclei but not found in nucleoli, suggesting SUMOylation may occur primarily in nuclei.
 Cytoplasmic existence of SAE 1 and UBA2 is also possible and is responsible for conjugation of cytoplasmic substrates.

-Model organisms

-Mouse

-Model organisms have been used in the study of UBA2 function.
-A conditional knockout mouse line, called Uba2tm1a(KOMP)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out on mutant mice and four significant abnormalities were observed.
-No homozygous mutant embryos were identified during gestation, and therefore none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice.
-Females were found to have a decreased body length by DEXA, while animals of both sex had a decreased number of lumbar and sacral vertebrae in X-rays.

-Drosophila

-The coding region of drosophila UBA2 homologue dUBA2 gene is 2.3 kb long and contains 2 introns (53 and 52 bp).
-The predicted protein has 766 amino acid residues and weighs 84 kDa.
-The protein has an overall identity of 47% to hUBA2 and 31% to yeast UBA2.
-There are also several regions of complete identity between the three homologous proteins.
-The C-terminal region of the coding sequence also contains a putative nuclear localization sequence.